isomerpages/moe-chijstc/_theresian-education/Sexuality Education.md

 <br>Lesson 2 (60 mins)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Focus on helping students stay safe from sexual grooming and understand
+<p>This lesson focuses on helping students to be safe from the dangers of
-rights to safety.
-Learn legal provisions and psychological impact of abuse.
+sexual grooming and on respecting one’s right to safety.
+Students will also learn about the legal provisions against sexual abuse, and the impact of sexual abuse on victims, including the psychological impact on the sense of self.&nbsp;</p>
+<p>&nbsp;</p>
-<br><em>Lesson conducted separately for boys and girls</em>
+<p><em>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</em>
 </p>
+<p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Understand that abuse can negatively affect self-concept</p>
+<p>Understand that physical and psychological abuse from others, especially
+those we know and trust, can have strong negative effects on a person’s self-concept</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 2 Week 9</p>